-First and foremost we aim to ensure that the students are happy and confident in their school environment, through the pastoral care system.
-Each student is directly under the care of a core teacher, and further supported by Heads of Year, Trust Teachers and School Counsellors.
-With this system in place, we operate a policy of zero tolerance to bullying and are able to respond quickly and effectively to any problems and issues that arise.
+Our academic curriculum is underpinned by a comprehensive pastoral and support programme, through which we aim to ensure that the students are happy and confident in their school environment.
+We operate a policy of zero tolerance to bullying and are able to respond quickly and effectively to any problems and issues that arise.

-Our students are, for the most part, highly motivated, keen to learn, and eager to make the most of their opportunities.
+Our students are highly motivated, keen to learn, and eager to make the most of their opportunities.
 They show characteristics typical of many international school students, as they are entertaining, friendly and ambitious.
 This makes for a wonderful atmosphere and, despite the high expectations and hard work required of both students and teachers, the ESD is a very happy environment and a real sense of fun permeates all aspects of school life.

 Years 7 to 9

 For the first three years in the ESD we determine our own curriculum, which aims to give students the strong foundation of knowledge and skills that they will need for their later studies.
 Our curriculum is broadly based on the National Curriculum of England but it has been adapted and extended to suit the selective and international nature of our students, drawing upon best practice in education worldwide.

 Strong emphasis is placed on learning the German language, with French and Mandarin available as second foreign languages.
 The foreign languages (from Y07) and Mathematics (from Y08) are taught in streamed groups, which cater to the varied strengths of the students and allow us to offer accelerated programmes in these subjects.
 In addition to the more traditional subjects, classes in Art, Drama, ICT and Music enhance the students’ creativity and presentation skills.

 |Year 8||Year 9|